 - Optional: grated Parmesan cheese, for serving

 - Rinse and cut off ends of Brussels sprouts.
 Place them into a medium size pot filled with 1 cup of water.
 Cover and bring to a boil, then simmer on a low heat for about 3 to 5 minutes, or until they are tender enough for you to easily slide a fork through one.
 Drain.
 Set aside.

 - In another medium size soup pot, heat olive oil on medium heat and add the onions, carrots and celery.
 Sauté the veggies for about 5 minutes, stirring occasionally until they are softened.

-Add the tender Brussels sprouts and stir for a minute to infuse into the veggies mixture.
+- Add in brussels sprouts and stir for a minute to infuse into the veggies mixture.

 - Pour in the broth and fresh chopped parsley.
 Cover and simmer on low heat for 6 minutes.

-- Puree in the pot with a hand-held immersion blender, or blend in a blender in small batches at a time.
-Return soup back to the pot.
+- Puree in the pot with a hand-held immersion blender, or blend in a blender in small batches at a time (or when the mixture has cooled down).